Sourdough discard herbed crackers

 Jump to recipe

 I love infusing baked goods with savory, herbaceous flavors.
 Especially as spring rolls around.
 It’s a great way to extend the life of your produce and get some extra green in your life.
-For this recipe I halved my dough and used dried rosemary for one and fresh dill for the other.
-Both make for a lovely, crispy herbed cracker and would be equally delicious with basil, thyme, herbs de provence, carrot tops, celery leaf, or whatever you want to get wild with.
+For this recipe I used fresh parsley but dried herbs are a great option as well.
+Both make for a lovely, crispy herbed cracker and would be equally delicious with basil, thyme, rosemary, dill, herbs de provence, carrot tops, celery leaf, or whatever you want to get wild with.
 Top with a nice flaky sea salt and you are in business!
 The sourdough discard adds a subtle tang that complements most herbs well.
+It’s an addictive flavor combination!
 The more mature your starter, the tangier the cracker.
-I’ve found this recipe works well with just about any age of starter and most flour combinations.
-And there’s only 30 minutes of chill time!
-No rising.
-There’s a chance you’ll be feeding that starter just for the discard herbed crackers.
-Not quite to sourdough yet?
-Try out our cast iron skillet bread or homemade vegan no yeast bread.
+I’ve found this recipe works well with just about any age of starter and most flour combinations, so feel free to substitute.
+Just remember the thicker your cracker, the longer you will need to bake for.

 Sourdough discard herbed crackers by